Special offer

 Insurance for part-time vs. full-time employees

-Though there is usually a difference between part-time and full-time benefits packages, some companies may also give part-time employees access to extra benefits that aren’t mandated by law.
+Though there is usually a difference between part-time and full-time benefits packages, some companies may also offer part-time employees access to extra benefits that aren’t mandated by law.
 This improvement in part-time compensation packages may potentially boost worker retention and help your company attract qualified candidates who move on to full-time hours.

 In addition to covering required insurance for full-time employees, some employers also offer other types of insurance and contributions, such as: